This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Before we brought home our first puppy we read several books about how to train puppies.

-We rescued Linus from the shelter, fostered dozens of puppies and dogs, raised 4 guide dog puppies, and puppy sat countless dogs and puppies.
+We rescued Linus from the shelter, fostered dozens of puppies and dogs, raised 11 guide and service dog puppies, and puppy sat countless dogs and puppies.

-Over the years we’ve kept the answers in the comment section, but starting this year (2013) we’re going to highlight questions and answer it right here on the blog!
+Over the years we’ve kept the answers in the comment section, but starting this year we’re going to highlight questions and answer it right here on the blog!

 So without further adieu…

 How Can I Get My Dog To Stop Peeing In Her Crate?